 4. Boat Tour in Bois de Vincennes

-The Bois de Vincennes, located in the south east of Paris, is one of the best parks in Paris.
+The Bois de Vincennes, located in the southeast of Paris, is one of the best parks in Paris.
 With its 995 hectares of vegetation, it is one of the two big green lungs of the French capital, along with the Bois de Boulogne on the other side of the city.

 See Related: Best Steak Frites in Paris, France